chenkecm/chenkecm.github.io/_pages/publications.md

 # Conference Paper
 - Liu, Y., Chen, K.*, Ma, L., Tang, S., & Tan, T. (2021).
 Transforming data into decision making: A spotlight review of construction digital twin.
 In Proceedings of International Conference on Construction and Real Estate Management 2021.
+- Tan, T*., Papadonikolaki, E., Mills, G., Chen, J., Zhang, Z., & Chen, K. (2021).
+BIM-enabled sustainability assessment of design for manufacture and assembly.
+In Proceedings of 38th International Symposium on Automation and Robotics in Construction.
 - Tan, T.*, Mills, G., Papadonikolaki, E., Lu, W., & Chen, K. (2020).
 BIM-enabled Design for Manufacture and Assembly.
 In Proceedings of the 27th International Workshop on Intelligent Computing in Engineering.
 - Tan, T., Lu, W., Li, C., Chen, K.*, & Tan, G. (2020).
 Implementation of Design for Manufacture and Assembly (DfMA) principles in construction: A case study.
 In Construction Research Congress 2020.
 ASCE.
 - Liu, Y., Chen, K.*, Wei, R., & Luo, H. (2020).
 Development of tailored engineering software by architecture, engineering, and construction companies: Benefits versus challenges.
 In Construction Research Congress 2020.
 ASCE.